casaislabs/React-CI-CD/README.md

 - Open a PR: create a feature branch, push, and open a PR to `main` with a Conventional Commit title (e.g., `chore: set up tests, CI/CD, commit hooks`).
 - Checks on PR: CI (lint, typecheck, unit/coverage, build, E2E), Commitlint (commit messages), Semantic PR (PR title).
-- Merge policy: use “Squash and merge” to keep a linear history; the final commit uses the PR title.
+- Merge policy: use “Squash and merge” to keep a linear history; the final commit takes the PR title.
 - Post-merge: delete the feature branch locally and on remote.

 ## GitHub Actions Settings